-The analysis of the 2020 LECFs (Brittain, 2021) suggested that the skid resistance levels were fairly flat during 2020 (with the minimum value in the middle of the middle period).
-This is reasonably consistent with the pattern seen for the benchmark sites, with the exception of the slight increase in skid resistance values for the late surveys.
-The LECF analysis provides an estimate of ongoing trends of the overall seasonal variation of the network, however it is complicated by the fact it uses data from different areas for each period to perform the analysis.
+The analysis of the 2021 LECFs (Brittain, 2022)also suggested that the minimum value for skid resistance occurred around the middle/late boundary.
+However, a fairly shallow trend for seasonal variation within the year was seen.
+The LECF analysis provides an estimate of ongoing trends of the overall seasonal variation of the network, however it is complicated by the fact that it uses data from different areas for each period to perform the analysis.
 Therefore, the trend seen from the benchmark sites is generally the more reliable of the two when considering the overall trend in skid resistance over time.
 However, in terms of estimating future CSC values for the network, the results from the LECF analysis should be used (as it is using the same data that would be used in future LECF calculations).

-The analysis of the 2020 LECFs also found that the measured skid resistance over the year was slightly lower than the average of the previous three years.
-On examination of Table 4.2 it can be seen that average for 2020 was 57.9 and the average of the three previous years (2017, 2018 and 2019) was 58.8.
+The analysis of the 2021 LECFs also found that the measured skid resistance over the year was slightly lower but very close to the average of the previous three years.
+On examination of Table 4.2 it can be seen that the average for the benchmark sites for 2021 was 57.8 and the average of the three previous years (2018, 2019 and 2020) was 58.9.